hb9fxq/setup_sdr/README.md

 # Build essential SDR tools from source

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

 ## SetupGrcOnUbuntu1804.sh (GNU Radio 3.8 + friends)

 Install GNU Radio 3.8, various OOTs and SDR tools from source on Ubuntu 18.04 LTS with the following components from source.

+To use SDR Play experimental SOAPY plugin, SDRplay API for Linux Version 3.06 has to be downloaded and installed before executing this script.

 ONLY TESTED ON UBUNTU 18.04.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

 * UHD  v3.15.0.0
 * GR maint-3.8